r3dl3g/persistent/README.md

 ## Motivation

-In other languages like java, you can easily persist structs or classes by using the reflection of that language.
-In C++ there is no such machanismn, but with templates, there is a very powefull mechanismn to retrieve similar comfort with the addition to have an high optimized code specialized for your struct.
+In other languages, like java, you can easily persist structs or classes by using the reflection of that language.
+In C++ there is no such mechanism, but with templates, there is a very powefull mechanism to retrieve similar comfort with the addition to have high optimized code specialized for your struct.

 ## Expected usage: